itZian94/FinalProject/README.md

 ![My Trello Board](images/TrelloBoard.jpg)

-My trello board progression, with a link to the most recent version [here][MyTrello]!
+Our trello board progression, with a link to the most recent version [here][MyTrello]!

-This shows you my backlog of tasks, what is currently being worked on and what has been completed.
+This shows you our backlog of tasks, what is currently being worked on and what has been completed.

 [MyTrello]: https://trello.com/b/0i1GmcuQ/final-project